-AARP/UnitedHealthcare offers the best Medicare Supplement coverage in Pennsylvania because of its affordable prices and low customer complaint levels.
+AARP/UnitedHealthcare has the best Medicare Supplement plans in Pennsylvania because of its cheap prices and high customer satisfaction.

 What's the best Medicare Supplement company in Pennsylvania?

 The best Medicare Supplement company in Pennsylvania is AARP/UnitedHealthcare.